jaredmcgrath/LikeCompiler/Documentation.md

 ## Programs
 A null program test file was created, `null_program.pt` within the testSuite.
-* It compiled successfully and I don't know how to read the output lol
+* It compiled successfully and I think that's all we needed to check